AboNazari/Tic-Tac-Toe/README.md

 ➡️ Will be happy to have your comment on making it better!

-➡️ Here is the link to the game webpage:
+➡️ Here is the link to the game: https://tic-tac-toe21.netlify.app/